shaharoded/Israel-Palestine-Political-Affiliation-Text-Classification/README.md

 - **Test Mode** (`TEST_MODE = True`):
   - Tests the tagging process on a small, random subset of manually tagged data (`TAGGED_DATA_PATH`) of `TEST_BATCH_SIZE` comments.
   - Outputs an Accuracy and F1 score and saves mismatched predictions for inspection in `OUTPUT_FILE_PATH`.
-  - Ideal for fine-tuning the prompt and verifying the labeling quality.
+  - Ideal for prompt engineering and verifying the labeling quality.
 - **Batch Mode** (`TEST_MODE = False`):
   - Processes the entire untagged dataset (`FULL_DATA_PATH`) using the OpenAI batch API.
   - Outputs a fully labeled dataset in `OUTPUT_FILE_PATH`.